neomidio/agent-openai-banking-assistant-csharp/README.md

 - **Copilot Assistant Copilot App (Microservice)**: Serves as the central hub for processing user requests.
 It's a spring boot application implementing a vertical multi-agent architectures using .NET Semantic Kernel to create Agents equipped with tools.
 The Agent Router is used to understand user intent from chat interactions and routes the request to the appropriate domain-specific agent.
     - **Agent Router**: Acts as a user proxy, interpreting user intent based on chat inputs and directing the request to the specific domain agent.
 This component ensures that user queries are efficiently handled by the relevant agent.
 It uses **IntentExtractor** tool backed by GPT4 model to extract the user intent in a json format.
 If intent is 'None' clarifying questions are provided.

     - **Account Agent**: Specializes in handling tasks related to banking account information, credit balance, and registered payment methods.
-It leverages specific Account service APIs to fetch and manage account-related data.
-Semantic Kernel HTTP plugin is used to create a tool definition from the rest api yaml contract (Open API specification) and automatically call the HTTP endpoint with input parameters extracted by gpt4 model from the chat conversation.
+It leverages specific Account services to fetch and manage account-related data.
+Semantic Kernel MCP plugin is used to create a tool definition from the MCP Server contract and automatically call the MCP endpoint with input parameters extracted by gpt4 model from the chat conversation.

     - **Transactions Agent**: Focuses on tasks related to querying user bank movements, including income and outcome payments.
 This agent accesses account api to retrieve accountid and transaction history service to search for transactions and present them to the user.

     - **Payments Agent**: Dedicated to managing tasks related to submitting payments.
-It interacts with multiple APIs and tools, such as ScanInvoice (backed by Azure Document Intelligence), Account Service to retrieve account and payment methods info, Payment Service to submit payment processing and Transaction History service to check for previous paid invoices.
+It interacts with multiple APIs, MCP, and tools, such as ScanInvoice (backed by Azure Document Intelligence), Account Service to retrieve account and payment methods info, Payment Service to submit payment processing and Transaction History service to check for previous paid invoices.

 - **Existing Business APIs**: Interfaces with the backend systems to perform operations related to personal banking accounts, transactions, and invoice payments.
 These APIs are implemented as external spring boot microservices providing the necessary data and functionality consumed by agents to execute their tasks.
     - **Account Service (Microservice)**: Provides functionalities like retrieving account details by username, fetching payment methods, and getting registered beneficiaries.
 This microservice supports all 3 agents.